Developer Blog

 I’ve been coding for a while now, and honestly, there are three languages I always find myself reaching for.
 Not because they’re trendy or because someone told me to—but because each one scratches a different itch when I’m building something.

-🔧 C++ — When I Want to Really Understand What’s Happening
+C++ — When I Want to Feel the Raw Power

 std::vector<int> numbers = {1, 2, 3, 4, 5};